-The amortization period this year is 27 years, a decrease from last year's period of 28 years.
-This result is heavily dependent upon member and employer rates increasing in accordance with the schedule above.
-While 27 years is a reasonable period that meets statutory requirements, use of such a period will result in unfunded liabilities that are projected to increase in dollar amount for approximately the next 10 years.
-This condition is called "negative amortization" and is falling out of favor.
-The ATRS has targeted 18 years in recent legislation as the amortization period that would eliminate negative amortization.
-The contribution rate based upon the target amortization period (18 years) would be approximately 17.6% of payroll.
-On a market value basis, the amortization period is 47 years and the contribution rate based upon the market value and the target amortization period (18 years) would be approximately 20.7% of payroll.
+The amortization period this year is 32 years, an increase from last year's period of 27 years.
+The resulting increase is primarily due to the assumption changes described on the preceding pages.
+However, the impact of the assumption changes was offset by the extraordinary investment return experienced during 2021.
+While an amortization period of 32 years meets statutory requirements, the ATRS has targeted 18 years in recent legislation as the amortization period that would eliminate negative amortization.
+The contribution rate based upon the target amortization period (18 years) would be approximately 18.5% of payroll.
+On a market value basis, the amortization period is 12 years.

-The Arkansas Teacher Retirement System remains stable with an 80.6% funded position as of June 30, 2020.
-However, unless there is a large investment gain in Fiscal Year 2021, the amortization period is likely to increase in the next valuation due to the scheduled phase-in of net investment losses.
+The Arkansas Teacher Retirement System remains stable with an 80.6% funded position as of June 30, 2021.
+If experience is reasonably in line with expectations in Fiscal Year 2022, the amortization period is likely to decrease in the next valuation due to the scheduled phase-in of net investment gains.

-The rate of Investment return was (1.00)%# this year.
-As of June 30, 2020, the actuarial value of assets exceeded the market value of assets by approximately \$1,105 million.
+The rate of Investment return was 31.66%# this year.
+As of June 30, 2021, the market value of assets exceeded the funding value of assets by approximately \$2,126 million.
 (Please refer to page D-3 for details.)
 Investment gains and losses that occur each year are smoothed in over a 4-year period.
-After considering smoothing, the recognized return this year was 7.38%, compared to an assumed 7.50% return for Fiscal 2020.
+After considering smoothing, the recognized return this year was 11.39%, compared to an assumed 7.50% return for Fiscal Year 2021.